josephbeuysmum/Dertisch/README.md

 The raw materials of any dish.
 Ingredients are classically `services`, which query APIs etc. for data.

-The Maitre D
+The Maître D
 ---

 The head waiter.
-The Maitre D is classically a VIPER `routing`, which controls the addition and removal of `views` and manages relationships between customers, waiters, and head chefs.
+The Maître D is classically a VIPER `routing`, which controls the addition and removal of `views` and manages relationships between customers, waiters, and head chefs.

 Customers
 ---